wurli/soilgrids/README.md

     value='mean'
 )

+# Once Soilgrids has been queried, the results are accessible using the
-# For brevity, only a subset of the data is shown
+# `data` property.
+For brevity, only a subset of the data is shown here.
 show(sg.data[0:15].filter([
     'lat', 'lon', 'soil_property', 'mapped_units',
     'target_units', 'depth', 'mean'